To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Online project management software helps managers plan, organize and manage teams so they can complete projects on time in a more systematic way.
 Project management software online can help decrease your email inbox count, increase your team’s productivity and provide the tools to allow your team to complete projects on time.

 We should note if you are looking for other team communication alternatives, check out these Online Collaboration Tools. (which can be used in conjunction with the majority of these project management tools).

-Here at We Rock Your Web, we have a fairly small team so Basecamp allows us to assign to-do’s to one another so we can publish articles like this one in a more efficient manner.
+Here at We Rock Your Web, we have a fairly small team and a very defined workflow so Basecamp allows us to assign to-do’s to one another so we can publish articles like this one in a more efficient manner.

 It also integrates seamlessly with Dropbox, Google Drive, Intuit QuickBooks and more.
-Teamwork’s pricing model is per month and not per user per month, which gives you a consistent flat monthly fee no matter how many people you pull into a project.
+Teamwork’s pricing model is per month and not per user per month (except the Enterprise plan), which gives you a consistently flat monthly fee no matter how many people you pull into a project.

 This video is pretty cheesy, but also provides a lot of helpful information about all the features Teamwork Projects has to offer.

 Zoho Projects takes you from start to finish on your projects and keeps you organized and everyone coordinated.
 It has advanced features like reporting and integration with Google Apps.
 The nice thing about this software is that it charges a flat monthly fee and is not dependent upon the number of users.

 The number of users does not matter with these plans.

-- 60-day free trial (no credit card required)
+- 10-day free trial